glassb/shake-mechanism/README.md

 Download the Freefly API here: http://freeflysystems.com/support/movi-pro-support and install the API files as a library in the Arduino Web Editor.
 Include the API library in the Arduino code file.

-Note on rotationrates_data.csv: This file contains motion data collected from three different types of movement: static (standing upright), walking (about 2.5 meters/second), and running (about 7 meters/second).
+Note on the file rotationrates_data.csv: This file contains motion data collected from three different types of movement: static (standing upright), walking (about 2.5 meters/second), and running (about 7 meters/second).
 In all three movements, data was recorded using SensorLog mobile application for 10 seconds at 100Hz.
 The phone was attached directly to a Canon 1D DSLR for realistic camera movement.
 The data recorded the rotation speed of the phone in the X, Y, and Z directions.
 The units of measurement are radians/second.

-rotationrates_exceldata.xslx houses all three different movement's data, as well as a hybrid data, that averages all three movements together to create and somewhat intermediate "shake".
+The file rotationrates_exceldata.xslx houses all three different movement's data, as well as a hybrid data, that averages all three movements together to create and somewhat intermediate "shake".
 Spreadsheets include graphs.

 Highlight Video: https://www.youtube.com/watch?v=TiPTbAjHiWw